section-engineering-education/engineering-education/content/articles/autonlp-using-autoviml-library-for-natural-language-processing/index.md

 The `Auto_NLP` function has the following important parameters:

 - `nlp_column`
 The model uses this column as the input column.
-It feeds the model with data during training
+It feeds the model with data during training.

 - `target`
 It shows the model's output after making a prediction.